MichDeRoanne/Data_Streaming/README.md

 ## Docker

-The docker-compose file will create the containers RabbitMQ.
+The docker-compose file will create the container RabbitMQ.

-## Build and run the Docker image: :
+## Build and run the Docker image

 Execute: